Disease Guide ·Laryngeal Paralysis ·2026

 The Gradual Onset Trap

-Laryngeal paralysis develops gradually.
-If your vet noted noisy breathing, exercise intolerance, or voice changes before enrollment, the insurer may classify it as pre-existing.
-Even subtle notes in vet records can trigger a denial.
-Enroll your dog while healthy.
+Develops gradually-any vet notes of noisy breathing, exercise intolerance, or voice changes before enrollment triggers pre-existing classification.
+Even subtle vet record notes can cause denial.
+Enroll while healthy.

 Red flag · Deductible